 Make Ahead Tips

-You can make this up to 3 days in advance and store it in an airtight container.
-Don’t refrigerate or it may lose its crunch.
+You can make this up to 3 days in advance.
+Just keep it sealed in an airtight container at room temp.
+Don’t refrigerate or it may get chewy instead of crispy.

 How to Make Cookies and Cream Puppy Chow